Wer-Wolf/i8kutils/README.md

 You must then manually install the provided init scripts if necessary.
-For enabling i8kmon to read the battery status, you must also install 'acpitool' or 'acpi', otherwise i8kmon will assume that it always runs on ac power.
+For enabling i8kmon to read the battery status, you must also install 'acpi', otherwise i8kmon will assume that it always runs on ac power.

 CONTRIBUTORS
 ============